 - Some decorations for your table: floral arrangement, candles, etc. (des décorations de table)

 It’s always best to cover your table with a tablecloth even if you have a truly beautiful table.
 First, before laying your tablecloth, cover your table with a table protector.
-Indeed, a table protective undercloth will dampen noise (such as when you set down your silverware) and will also provide some comfort to your guests when they rest their arms on the table.
+Indeed, table protective underclothes will dampen noise (such as when you set down your silverware) and will also provide some comfort to your guests when they rest their arms on the table.
 Then, choose carefully your tablecloth depending on the event (Christmas, Thanksgiving, formal dinner), the theme of your dinner, and the shape/size of your table.
 The French usually prefer a classic white tablecloth that easily goes with any table decorations.
 My favorite one is this elegant tablecloth Embroidered Fleur-de-Lis Design.

 Then, make sure to properly set your tablecloth on your table: the corners of your tablecloth should cover part of the table’s legs (it should hang down 20 to 40 centimeters from the table).
 Finally, if there are any creases in your tablecloth, you can iron the tablecloth directly on the table (as it’s commonly done in luxury restaurants in France).